Transferring your savings to New Zealand

 If you’ve lived and worked in the UK, you may have retirement savings tucked away in pension schemes there.

-If you have transferred UK pension money into another KiwiSaver scheme, you may incur UK tax if you transfer to BNZ KiwiSaver Scheme or another KiwiSaver scheme.
+If you’ve transferred UK pension money into another KiwiSaver scheme, you won’t be able to transfer it to the BNZ KiwiSaver Scheme.